CianMclennan/resume-site/src/index.md

 In my younger years I wanted to make Games.
 And after I finished secondary school I went on to do a course in Video Games development.
 During this time I realised that I had more interest in making software than games.
 So decided to get my degree in Computer Science.

-Later I've worked full time in the e-learning industry making single page applications on demand for a variety of clients and more recently I work for 888sport where I am being given many opportunities to work with many newer web technologies.
+Later I worked full time in the e-learning industry making single page applications on demand for a variety of clients.
+Currently I work for 888sport where I am being given many opportunities to work with many newer web technologies.

 In October 2017 I enrolled as a full-time student for 18 months at GenkiJACS school in Fukuoka to improve my Japanese language skill as much as possible and while there I succeeded in passing the JLPT N3 examination.